Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Desember 2024 18.21.40 UTC
+- WIB: Jumat, 6 Desember 2024 19.51.11 UTC
-- WITA: Jumat, 6 Desember 2024 19.21.40 UTC
+- WITA: Jumat, 6 Desember 2024 20.51.11 UTC
-- WIT: Jumat, 6 Desember 2024 20.21.40 UTC
+- WIT: Jumat, 6 Desember 2024 21.51.11 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: inspirational
+Kategori: success